 BEFORE YOU TRY TO GROW A NIGHT-CACtUS, CHECK YOUR GROWING ZONE

-The queen of the night (common names: dutchman’s pipe cactus, night-blooming cereus, night cactus, and night-blooming orchid cactus) are tropical plants that grow in the jungles of Central America, South America, and southern Mexico.
+The queen of the night (common names: dutchman’s pipe cactus, night-blooming cereus, night cactus, night queen flowers, and night-blooming orchid cactus) are tropical plants that grow in the jungles of Central America, South America, and southern Mexico.
 Mature plants can grow up to 10 feet tall grown outdoors.

 Although the queen of the night is technically a cactus species, it enjoys the same environment and growing conditions as a tropical plant.